Zeriabo/messagingApp/README.md

 Remark: to encrypt the file The RSA algorithm can only encrypt data that has a maximum byte length of the RSA key length in bits divided with eight minus eleven padding bytes, i.e. number of maximum bytes = key length in bits / 8 – 11.
+Todo:
+generate a symmetric key
+Encrypt the data with the symmetric key
+Encrypt the symmetric key with rsa send the encrypted key and the data
+Decrypt the encrypted symmetric key with rsa decrypt the data with the symmetric key